yodrew/yodrew.github.io/_pages/water.md

 navnext: back/faq
 ---

 If you already have a bathroom and kitchen, great.
-If not, make the fixtures below.
-They are quick, cheap, portable, like everything I design.
+If not, make the off-grid fixtures below.
+They are quick, cheap, and portable, like everything I design.
 If basic versions are too punk rock for you, try the upgrades.
-Improve them incrementally as you find out the value of retreating for yourself.
+Improve them incrementally as you find out the value of retreating.

 ### sink